MegaDeluxeIndustries/gamergauntlet/README.md

-The GamerGauntet is a wrist mounted StreamDeck+.
+The GamerGauntet is a wrist mounted StreamDeck+ released under GPL v3.
-The hardware and software will be released under GPL v3.
-(Designs will be available on Thingiverse.com) Software is a fork of [StreamDeck](github.com/ecrax/StreamDeck).
-I will be adding a web-based configuration.
-The server will also monitor OBS and the python script.
-The Android app will be modified to use the API.
-It will allow one to execute macros or scripts (e.g. powershell, python) on the host PC(s).
-Multiple simultaneous computer control.
-The app will be updated with a customizable grid widget system.
-A welcome screen to walk new users through setup.
-A customizable home screen will be added for flair andb Button images will be customizable.
+The Software is a fork of [StreamDeck](github.com/ecrax/StreamDeck).

 ## Features
 - Muting audio